 Food Blog Analysis

-This assignment encourages you to bring what we’ve learned in class to critiquing and analyzing how food is discussed.
+This assignment asks you to apply the perspectives of the course to critiquing and analyzing how food is discussed in contemporary food blogs.
 It’s quite similar to the early cookbook analysis we did in Week 2. (remember then?!)

 - At the top of your essay, put a functional hyperlink to the blogs you reference